University-of-Potsdam-MM/cff2pages/CONTRIBUTING.md

   * try to give clues how it could be reproduced
 * the documentation is here: https://university-of-potsdam-mm.github.io/cff2pages/docs/
 * be friendly, we make this all for peace, fun and love
+* To ensure contributions meet our coding standards, we have implemented an automated workflow that utilizes Flake8.
+This tool checks submitted code to verify that it adheres to PEP 8 guidelines, among other standards.
+Contributors are encouraged to run Flake8 locally on their submissions to ensure compliance with PEP 8 criteria before making a pull request.